Consensys/mythx-cli/docs/usage.rst

 * :code:`json-pretty`: The same as :code:`json`, just pretty-printed, with an indentation of two spaces and alphabetically sorted object keys.

-..
-    * :code:`sonar`: Print the results as JSON objects that can be interpreted by SonarQube.

 API Version Information
 -----------------------